-When lowering loads, be sure the surface that you plan to land on will support the load.
-When landing loads: slowly lower the load as you approach the landing surface, stop the load a few inches off the ground or landing surface, then slowly lower the rest of the way.
+Prior to lowering loads, be sure the surface that you plan to land the load on will support the load.
+When landing loads, slowly lower the load as you approach the landing surface, stop the load a few inches off the ground or landing surface, then slowly lower the rest of the way.
 Ensure the load is stable and secure before slacking and removing the rigging gear.